top of page

 Zippel Fagottist

-First performance: Christmas 2025
+First performance: March 2026

 Bach wrote almost no solo repertoire for bassoon.
 Strange, because his colleagues Graupner and Vivaldi (a great influence to Bach) and even his son Johann Christian did.
 This may have been due to the fact that Bach did not have good bassoonists, or was very demanding of them.
 There is the well-known story about the quarrel with the bassoonist from his orchestra in Arnstadt.
 Bach was dissatisfied with the playing of bassoonist Johann Heinrich Geyersbach, he is said to have criticized his playing and cursed him in front of everyone with the words ‘Sie sind ein ZIPPEL FAGOTTIST’, which means something like ‘a dick of a bassoonist’.
 The bassoonist was offended and when he asked Bach for an apology in vain after a visit to the pub on the street, he gave Bach a punch, whereupon Bach drew his sword.
 There are different versions of the rest of the story, but in any case, the two young men had to appear in court and were both reprimanded: Bach because he called Geyersbach a Zippel Fagottist and Geyersbach because he attacked Bach in the street.